MDB22/MedExpress/README.md

 # Medical Express UAV
-Code for communication and control of the UAV for medical express uav challenge
+Code for communication and control of the UAV for the 2016 Outback Challenge - Medical Express

-## Environement install
+## Environment install
 Run to set up the python virtual environment and required modules

 ./virtual_env_install.sh